pinglin/vimrc/README.md

 What's new
 ----------------

+2012/08/27

+1. Add more shorcuts for windows switching using Alt+

 2012/08/25

-1. Switched OmniCppComplete to [clang-complete](https://github.com/Rip-Rip/clang_complete), a more previce C/C++ auto-complete plugin
+1. Switched OmniCppComplete to [clang_complete](https://github.com/Rip-Rip/clang_complete), a more precise C/C++ auto-complete plugin

 2. Added vim-mark plugin